 Scoop: David Sanger's "New Cold Wars" explores Biden, China, Russia, Ukraine

-Why it matters: The book "explores the question of whether this hostility was avoidable, and how this set of Cold Wars will be infinitely more complex than the past," Sanger tells me from a reporting assignment in Berlin.
+Why it matters: The book "explores the question of whether this hostility was avoidable, and how this set of Cold Wars will be infinitely more complex than the past," Sanger says from a reporting assignment in Berlin.

 Behind the scenes: Sanger's travels for the book include Poland, Finland, India, Thailand, Taiwan, South Korea, Germany and the U.K.